 MORE Good News on this Day in History:

-- The first public hot air balloon flight, a demonstration lasting 10 minutes over Annonay, France, was held by the Montgolfière brothers, inventors of the globe airostatique (1783)
+- The first public hot air balloon flight demonstration took flight over Annonay, France lasting ten minutes—it was presented by the Montgolfière brothers, inventors of the globe airostatique (1783)

 - Massachusetts became the first state of the United States to set a minimum wage (1912)